hasborey/citko_news_mediamigrate/README.md

 This command copies the files from uploads/tx_news to the folder and creates FAL references for the media and related file elements of a news record.

-After checking the migration ran okay you can delete the migrated files and the old references:
+After checking the migration you can delete the migrated files and the old references:

 `typo3/cli_dispatch.phpsh extbase mediamigrate:mediadelete --pid PID_WITH_NEWS_RECORDS`

 Then you will have to enter `1`, if you want to proceed.

 That's it.
 The extension fits our purpose, feel free to modify it!

+Big thanks to my company [Citkomm](http://www.citkomm.de) for letting me publish this.